 The HONOR Magic8 Pro's camera system represents a serious statement of intent, particularly for users who prioritize telephoto and low-light photography.
 The combination of 200MP resolution, industry-leading CIPA 5.5-level stabilization, and Ultra Night branding across multiple sensors suggests this device could punch well above its weight in the flagship camera phone arena.

-In our books, though the portrait effects performed generally well, at times the system did not manage to process it right (see below).
+In our books, the portrait effects utilising telephoto lens performed generally well.
+When it comes to post-processing, there are times the system did not do this right (see below).

 For photography enthusiasts seeking a smartphone that doesn't compromise on telephoto capabilities, the Magic8 Pro deserves serious consideration.